replit/river/PROTOCOL.md

   - If the received message is not a protocol handshake request or is invalid (further details on the protocol handshake can be found under the 'Handshake' heading below), the `Connection` is closed immediately.
   - Upon receiving a valid protocol handshake request:
     - Follow the instructions for a successful handshake in the client scenario (this code path is identical).
+    - Create a session with the same ID as the client session.
     - Send a successful protocol handshake response back to the client.
 - A close event listener is attached to the `Connection` to handle unexpected closures.
 This event listener should:
   - Close the underlying wire connection if still open.